bd8xc/MediExplain-AI/README.md

 `T. NORMAXIN-RT 0-0-1 RF`

 The system can then identify the medicines and provide a simplified explanation while preserving the prescription information extracted from the OCR.

+If the extracted information is incorrect, the user can edit the medicine information before requesting an updated explanation.

+For example, if the system incorrectly extracts:

+`Dosage: Unclear`

+the user can enter the correct dosage from the prescription and submit the correction.

+The updated medicine information is then passed back to the AI explanation stage.

 ## Environment Variables